Courses & Curriculum

 HON 377 Plantation Psychosis: The Plantation in World Literature (3 credits)

 A study of 20th century novels, films, and essays which depict the experience of the plantation.
 We will discuss the socio-political questions of identity in a (post) colonial world in terms of social role, religious practice, labor relations, and sexuality.
 We will also discuss how the individual (male/female, white/black) redefines the self in the process of coming to terms with the radically new and different realities that follow the cultural upheaval of the abolition of slavery, and the transformation of the plantation.

 The course will explore the literary genre of “magic realism” which flowered in the postcolonial Caribbean in the 1960s and 1970s and has since spread across the globe.
 Besides defining this literary form, which is different from science fiction, we will consider the function of magic realism as political protest.
 We will also explore what makes magic real by examining the issues of perspective, faith, and marginalization in relation to the texts.
 We will discover how magic realism engages with the world in a very unscientific way.
 The course will examine how faith and science intersect, speak with and against each other in these texts.
 How can a modern world, built on the Enlightenment and Scientific Reason, interact with a world in which the “fantastic” narratives of magic realism require a suspension of belief and a leap of faith?

 We will examine four major literary movements of the last half of the 20th century, i.e., the Beat Generation, the Latin American Boom, Ethnic Minority literature, and Gay & Lesbian writing, focusing on two major writers from each movement.

-Independent research on topic selected by student, culminating in research paper.
+Research on topic selected by student, culminating in a substantial argumentative paper.
 Student works closely with a faculty advisor.